-Important to Note: Certainly some of these symptoms can be reflective of other conditions.
-However, that fact doesn’t take away that these are symptoms as reported by a variety of hypothyroid-diagnosed patients while on T4-only, which in turn went away when they report being optimal on Natural Desiccated Thyroid.
+Important to Note: Certainly, some of these symptoms can be reflective of other conditions.
+However, that fact doesn’t take away that these are symptoms reported by a variety of hypothyroid-diagnosed patients while on T4-only, which in turn went away when they reported being optimal on Natural Desiccated Thyroid.
 That is very telling!
 Also, not all people have the same symptoms.
 Some are more common for a majority; others are not.

 - Less stamina than others